ellima/nobodys-perfect-node/README.md

-Nobody's Perfect - NodeJS Web Applacation
+Nobody's Perfect - NodeJS Web Application
 =========================================

 The board game Nobody's perfect usually requires a lot of paperwork which needs to be passed around, returned and so on.
-Sometimes it's hard to read someone else's handwriting.
-This app provides a server with a HTML interface you can connect to with any browser from every device you wish.
+Sometimes it is also hard to read someone else's handwriting.
+This app provides a server with an HTML interface to type in the question and answers.
+These will be displayed according to your role as game master or as competitor.
+You can connect to it with any browser from any device you wish.

 ## Installation and Start

-1. Download this project and extract .zip file to a directory you wish to place the server in.
+1. Download this project and extract the .zip file into a directory of your choice for your server.
 Creating a designated directory is recommended.

 2. [Download and install NodeJS](https://nodejs.org/) for your OS.